 Considerations and Implications 1.
-What considerations are triggered in the IFSP process when the Part C eligible infant/toddler receives ABA intervention benefits through Medicaid or MIChild?
+What considerations are triggered in the IFSP process when the Part C eligible infant/toddler receives ABA intervention benefits through Medicaid?
 The IFSP contains early intervention services intended to meet the unique needs of the child and family.
 These needs are reflected in parent prioritized outcomes.
-Medicaid and MIChild Autism benefit is administered by the Michigan Department of Community Health (MDCH).
-MDCH is a public agency party to the Michigan Part C Interagency Agreement and an early intervention service provider.
-If the parent has prioritized outcomes in the IFSP process that necessitate Part C "special instruction" (34 CFR 303.13(b)(14)) that the Medicaid and MIChild intervention benefit would address, the service is listed as an early intervention service and MDCH is recorded as the payor.
-2. What considerations for Part C "special instruction" are triggered when a child has dual entitlements for special education under Michigan Mandatory Special Education Act (MMSEA) and ABA intervention benefits under Medicaid and MIChild?
+Medicaid ABA services are administered by the Michigan Department of Health and Human Services (MDHHS) through local Community Mental Health Service Programs (CMHSP).
+MDHHS is a public agency party to the Michigan Part C Interagency Agreement and an early intervention service provider.
+If the parent has prioritized outcomes in the IFSP process that necessitate Part C "special instruction" (34 CFR 303.13(b)(14)) that the Medicaid ABA services would address, the service is listed as an early intervention service and MDHHS is recorded as the payor.
+2. What considerations for Part C "special instruction" are triggered when a child has dual entitlements for special education under Michigan Mandatory Special Education Act (MMSEA) and ABA intervention benefits under Medicaid?
 ABA is an umbrella term that encompasses the systematic application of a variety of scientifically-based practices to improve socially significant behavior.
-Identification of special education programs and services for children with disabilities under MMSEA does not generally include specification of ABA intervention or a particular ABA practice (e.g., discrete trial training).
-This is considered a methodology decision best left to the professional discretion of service providers.
+Identification of special education programs and services for children with disabilities under MMSEA does not generally include specification of ABA intervention, or a particular ABA practice or strategy (e.g., discrete trial training, pivotal response training).
+The selection and decisions of ABA interventions for services should be left to professionally qualified service providers (e.g., special education teacher or special education service provider).
 Part C allows for the use of public insurance for Part C services with appropriate notification and parent consent.
-However, districts contemplating identification of ABA intervention as special education, claiming it as "special instruction" on the IFSP, and seeking reimbursement from Medicaid or MIChild may be presented with a "may supplement but not supplant" refusal by Medicaid or MIChild.
-MSA Bulletin 13-09 states that each child's individual plan of service must document that these services do not include special education and related services as defined in the Individuals with Disabilities Education Act (IDEA) and available to the child through the local education agency.
-By analogy, the same reasoning would appear to apply to special education and related services provided in an IFSP under MMSEA.
+However, districts contemplating identification of ABA services as special education, claiming it as "special instruction" on the IFSP, and seeking reimbursement from Medicaid may be presented with a "may supplement but not supplant" refusal by Medicaid.

-- 3. What considerations are triggered in the IFSP process when the Part C eligible infant/ toddler is suspected of having ASD as defined in MSA Bulletin 13-09 and is NOT currently receiving ABA intervention benefits through Medicaid or MIChild? - If the parent has prioritized outcomes in the IFSP process that necessitate "special instruction" as defined in IDEA Part C (34 CFR 303.13(b)(14)), the appropriate services would be listed on the early intervention services page of the IFSP form to address the "special instruction". - If the parent wants to pursue the ABA intervention benefit as a way to address the "special instruction" need, the IFSP team would list a description of the steps the service coordinator may take to support the family's efforts to obtain the Medicaid or MIChild Autism benefit under "Other Supports and Services" on the IFSP form. - If a Medicaid or MIChild ABA benefit is secured, an IFSP review is conducted.
+- 3. What considerations are triggered in the IFSP process when the Part C eligible infant/ toddler is suspected of having ASD as defined in MSA Bulletin 15-59 and MSA Bulletin 16-23 and is NOT currently receiving ABA services through Medicaid? - If the parent has prioritized outcomes in the IFSP process that necessitate "special instruction" as defined in IDEA Part C (34 CFR 303.13(b)(14)), the appropriate services would be listed on the early intervention services page of the IFSP form to address the "special instruction". - If the parent wants to pursue the ABA intervention benefit as a way to address the "special instruction" need, the IFSP team would list a description of the steps the service coordinator may take to support the family's efforts to obtain Medicaid covered Behavioral Health Treatment (BHT) services under "Other Supports and Services" on the IFSP form.
+Note: ABA is currently the only treatment modality covered under BHT. - If Medicaid ABA services are secured, an IFSP review is conducted.
 If it is determined that there is still a prioritized outcome that necessitates this service, it is listed on the early intervention services page of the IFSP. - Note: If not previously evaluated for ASD eligibility under MARSE, and the Part C eligible infant/toddler is now also suspected of meeting MARSE ASD criteria, a request for a special education evaluation would also be made. - 4.
-What considerations are triggered in the IFSP process when the Part C eligible infant/toddler is suspected of having ASD as defined in the autism insurance benefit legislation and possibly qualifying for ABA treatment benefits through private insurance? - If the parent wants to pursue private insurance-funded ABA treatment as a supplemental way (i.e., not required or funded under IDEA Part C) to address needs, the IFSP team would list a description of the steps the service coordinator may take to support the family in its effort to apply for this insurance coverage.
-Such steps (e.g., provide information to the family on how to contact family's Behavioral Health Representative of the family's insurance provider) are listed under "Other Supports and Services" on the IFSP form. - If the parent secures these supplemental ABA treatment services, an IFSP review is conducted.
-The services are listed under "Other Supports and Services" on the IFSP form to reflect that the child is receiving services through other sources that are neither required nor funded under Part C. - Note: If not previously evaluated for ASD eligibility under MARSE, and the Part C eligible infant/toddler is now also suspected of meeting MARSE ASD criteria, a request for a special education evaluation would also be made.
+What considerations are triggered in the IFSP process when the Part C eligible infant/toddler is suspected of having ASD as defined in the autism insurance benefit legislation and possibly qualifying for ABA treatment benefits through private insurance?